SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 0. Have a look in the checklist to get a feeling what is needed.

-1. Fork and clone the babyshop-project on the server you want to work on or you want to run the containerization.
+1. Fork and clone the babyshop-project on the server you want to work on or you want to run the container.

 2. Get the application up an running and freeze new dependencies in the <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/requirements.txt">`requirements.txt`</a>. <a href="#get-the-shop-up-and-running">This section shows how to do it</a>.

 3. Install the container runtime <a href="https://docs.docker.com/get-started/get-docker/">**Docker**</a> globally and <a href="https://pypi.org/project/python-dotenv/">**python-dotenv**</a> within the shop-application.
 It is needed for the environment variables.

-4. Create the <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/Dockerfile">`Dockerfile`</a> that contains the instructions for the container-image build process and defines the base of the container.
+4. Create the <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/Dockerfile">`Dockerfile`</a> that contains the instructions for the container-image build process and also defines the base of the container.

 5. The procedure presented here uses a customized python management command in the `Dockerfile`.
-To make it work there has to be a script that defines the command: <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/babyshop_app/products/management/commands/createsupe.py">`supe.py`</a> and an `.env`-file where sensitive data is hidden.
-Both files together create automatically a superuser after starting the container.
+To make it work there has to be a script that defines the command: <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/babyshop_app/products/management/commands/createsupe.py">`supe.py`</a>.
+Together with an `.env`-file, where sensitive data is hidden, it creates automatically a superuser after starting the container.
   ```
   SUPERUSER_USERNAME=hello_my_name_is
   SUPERUSER_EMAIL=hello@mail.com
   SUPERUSER_PASSWORD=hello_i_am_superuser_password
   ```

-6. Also a <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/.dockerignore">`.dockerignore`</a> is needed that contains the directories that should not be transferred to the container.
+6. Also a <a href="https://github.com/SarahZimmermann-Schmutzler/baby-tools-shop/blob/main/.dockerignore">`.dockerignore`</a>  that contains the directories that should not be transferred to the container is needed.

 7. Build the container-image:
   `docker build -t name-of-your-image -f Dockerfile .`

-8. Run a container-test-start and have a look if the image-setup is right and the application is working as it should be:
+8. Run a container-test and have a look if the image-setup is right and the application is working as it should be:
   `docker run -it --rm -p port-of-host-server:container-port name-of-your-image`

 9. Start the container with automatic restart and persistent data saving:
   `docker run -d --name name-of-your-container -p 8025:5000 -v /home/usr/docker/app-data:/data --restart unless-stopped name-of-your-image`

 10. Set up the shop with products.
 Then stop and start the container manually.
-Now have a look in the web browser if the data is there after the restart:
+After that have a look in the web browser if the data is there after the restart:
   `docker stop name-of-your-container`
   `docker start name-of-your-container`